 The need to improve data collection

 EIGE plays a leading role in providing information and research on administrative data collection on violence against women across the European Union.
-It also supports Member States to improve their data collection in this area and meet international legal obligations.
-EIGE has carried out two studies on the subject and new research will be conducted in 2017:
+It also helps Member States to improve their data collection in this area and meet international legal obligations.
+EIGE has carried out four studies on the subject :

 - The first study (2014): Mapping the current status and potential of administrative data sources on gender-based violence in the EU